strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/WebLogReview/WebLogReview.md

 ![](attachments/Clipboard_2020-12-11-06-47-23.png)

-Now, lets go back to the Powershell window and see the logs:
+Now, let's go back to the Powershell window and see the logs:

 ![](attachments/Clipboard_2020-12-11-06-51-27.png)